-All records MUST be kept confidential and MUST not be shared with lodge members.
+All records must be kept confidential and must never be shared with lodge/chapter members.

-An almoner is not expected to be an expert on benefits or the support available from the WLFC or the MCF - This is the role of the Provincial Care Team.
+An almoner is not expected to be an expert on benefits or the support available from the WLFC or the MCF - This is the role of the Provincial Care Team Administration Care Officer.
+There are no circumstances where a case should be discussed with another member of the lodge no matter who he is.